thingsboard/thingsboard.github.io/docs/pe/user-guide/oauth-2-support.md

 login-with-keycloak-1:
     0:
         image: /images/user-guide/oauth-2-support/keycloak/login-with-keycloak-1-pe.png
         title: 'Go to the ThingsBoard login screen.
-You will see an additional option, "Sign in with Keycloak".
+You will see an additional option, "Login with Keycloak".
 Click this button;'
     1:
         image: /images/user-guide/oauth-2-support/keycloak/login-with-keycloak-2.png
         title: 'A window will open prompting you to sign in to your Keycloak account.
 Enter your Keycloak credentials, and click "Sign In";'